tuthodien/google-maps-scraper/README.md

 Our TripAdvisor Scraper allows you to easily gather contact information and descriptions from TripAdvisor.

 See our [Tripadvisor Scraper here](https://github.com/omkarcloud/tripadvisor-scraper).
+Here's a revised version of your text with improved sentence flow and grammar:

 ### ❓ How Does It Work?

+Below are some of the smart features:

+- Instead of visiting each search result through a browser, which can result in up to 10,000 requests for just 100 results, we utilize HTTP requests.
+This approach leads to only 100 requests for 100 results, saving time and bandwidth while also placing a minimal load on Google's servers.

+- Rather than first scrolling and then visiting search results, our system scrolls and retrieves results simultaneously in parallel.
+This feature would have been challenging to implement using only Python Threads.
+However, thanks to the Botasaurus Async Queue Feature, it was really simple.

-For web scrapers interested in understanding how it works, you can read [this tutorial](https://www.omkar.cloud/botasaurus/docs/google-maps-scraping-tutorial/), where we walk you through the creation of a simplified version of a Google Maps Scraper.
+For web scrapers interested in understanding how this works in more detail, you can read [this tutorial](https://www.omkar.cloud/botasaurus/docs/google-maps-scraping-tutorial/).
+Here, we guide you through creating a simplified version of a Google Maps Scraper.

 ### ❓ Your Scraper is Really Robust.
 I Tried Many Scrapers, Most Don't Work.
 How Did You Build It?